clirdlf/ndsa.org/about/leadership.md

 <div class="row coordinating-committee">
     <div class="col-sm-10">
         <h3>Nathan Tallman, 2021 Vice Chair</h3>
-        <p>Nathan Tallman (1st Term, 2020-2022) is Digital Preservation Librarian at Penn State University Libraries where he coordinates policies, workflows and best practices to ensure the long-term preservation and accessibility of PSU Libraries’ born-digital
+        <p>Nathan Tallman (1st Term, 2020-2022) is Digital Preservation Librarian at Penn State University Libraries where he coordinates policies, workflows and best practices to ensure the long-term preservation and accessibility of PSU Libraries’ born-digital and digitized collections.
-            and digitized collections.
-He is Product Owner for PSU Libraries digital collections repository.
 He also advises on equipment, infrastructure, and vendors for Penn State digital content.
-Prior to his arrival at Penn State, Nathan was the Digital
-            Content Strategist at the University of Cincinnati and Associate Archivist at the American Jewish Archives.
-He is also an active member of Academic Preservation Trust where he chairs the Bagging Best Practices Interest Group.
+Nathan serves on the APTrust Governing Board and MetaArchive Cooperative Steering Committee.
+Prior to his arrival at Penn State, Nathan was the Digital Content Strategist at the University of Cincinnati and Associate Archivist at the American Jewish Archives.
         </p>
     </div>
     <div class="col-sm-2">